This blog post was originally posted on March 28th, 2016 and was updated on November 16th, 2017.

-Malaga is so much more than an airport and launch pad for the Costa del Sol.
-Despite the fact that many visitors to Spain don't think of Malaga as a city with many interesting things to see and do, this misconception couldn't be further from the truth.
-Whether it's delicious food, interesting museums, historic monuments or wonderful markets, you're sure to find something in Malaga that will surprise you.
+Whether it's delicious food, interesting museums, historical monuments, or wonderful markets, you're sure to find something that will surprise you.
 Here are 10 things to see in Malaga that will make you want to start planning your visit ASAP.

 10 Essential Things to See in Malaga

-1. Cathedral
+1. Malaga Cathedral

 The cathedral is the second largest in Andalusia, and was built over a period of 250 years.
 But despite the amount of time it took to build, it's still not quite finished.
-The second tower was never completed, which has led the cathedral to be nicknamed La Manquita (the one-handed woman).
+The second tower was never completed, which led the cathedral to be nicknamed La Manquita (the one-armed woman).

 2. Alcazaba

 Malaga spent quite a bit of time under Moorish rule, which means that many of the city's top sights and monuments date back to this time.
 The most impressive of them all, though, is the Alcazaba.
-Located right in the city center, you can't miss this beautiful building that's home to beautiful floral patios, orange trees and stunning Arabic architecture—and that's not even including the view from the fortress over the city.
-With the ticket price just €2.30, it's an absolute bargain and worth paying a visit to see.

 3. Roman Theater

 Malaga's Roman Theater dates back to the first century, although its existence was only discovered in the 1950s!
-Once upon a time the theater was covered in white marble and surrounded by columns and pillars, but much of this material was scavenged by the Moors to built the Alcazaba.
-Today, it's a fascinating monument to visit—and it's free to enter!
-Go inside and walk around, or take a seat and feel like a true Roman.
-Every now and then there are still plays or musical concerts at the theater, so check when you arrive for updates.
+Once upon a time the theater was covered in white marble and surrounded by columns and pillars, but much of this material was used by the Moors to build the Alcazaba.

 See Also: The complete guide to free things to do in Malaga